On This Page

 The Full Story

 I came to this work through a long road.
-I spent nearly two decades in financial services at MUFG and Silicon Valley Bank, where I built culture strategies, managed complex implementations, led DEI programs, and designed the systems that helped organizations actually function.
+I spent nearly two decades in financial services at MUFG and Silicon Valley Bank, where I led complex implementations, built culture strategies, managed operations, supported DEI programs, and designed the systems, processes, and programs (using whatever technology I could get my hands on as a "non IT" person) that helped organizations actually function.
 I earned my PMP and Lean Six Sigma Green Belt while doing it.

 What I Stand For — CHOICE